nikhil-khot/fractal-lang/design/design.md

 ; to create a new state.

 ; render : (-> IFractal Natural PosInt PosInt Pict)
-; Will render some iterative fractal with some number of iterations ; applied to the fractal and some bounds of the window
+; Will render the provided iterative fractal with the provided number of iterations applied ; and scaled to fit the provided window bounds
 ```

 ## Milestones